dewwwald/development-exercise-master/README.md

 - [x] create a checklist
 - [x] setup project dependencies
 - [x] implement the epitome backend
 - [X] create the rest api endpoints for the article's
    - [x] create the rest api endpoint list
    - [x] create the rest api endpoint get
    - [x] create the rest api endpoint post
    - [x] create the rest api endpoint patch
    - [x] create the rest api endpoint delete (just because I can not needed)
+- [x] Configure webpack-dev-server
+- [x] Configure webpack build
-- [ ] recreate the layout using react components
+- [x] recreate the layout using react components
+   - [x] create header to toggle list and home navigation
-    - [ ] create a super basic list of the articles for indexing (just because it makes sense)
+   - [x] create a basic list of the articles for indexing (just because it makes sense)
-    - [ ] create a body component that renders a body component containing predefined html
+   - [x] create a body component that renders a body component containing predefined html
+   - [x] create a meta component for meta sidebar
-- [ ] write unit tests for code where its reasonable and have time
+   - [x] create a text header component that uses canvas for see through block ~~- [ ] write unit tests for code where its reasonable and have time~~
-- [ ] document installation
+- [x] document installation
-- [ ] code cleanup when done and time remaining
+~~- [ ] code cleanup when done and time remaining~~

 ~~~~
 I ran out of time before I could write tests, this will be something that I will be implementing as part of the epitome framework that I wrote.
 This example app will serve as a first test when I do implement that.
 I would have used mocha and Controllers/Article.controller.test.js would return a function that gets the app container and controller instance.
 ~~~~

-## Desisions and reasons for them
+## Decisions and reasons for them
 ### Structure
 rest-server: The rest-server folder is clearly named as a rest based server root directory in order to clarify the intent that in here is all the files for that project.
-Code can be split up to be contained is seperate git repositories in order to minimize the impact a small change has on a development team.
+Code can be split up to be contained is separate git repositories in order to minimize the impact a small change has on a development team.

-font-end: Contains all the code used by the front end application.
-This would be moved to a seperete github project and included as a sub project here.
+front-end: Contains all the code used by the front end application.
+This would be moved to a separate github project and included as a sub project here.
 The front end can run its own server to do server side rendering.

 common: Would be moved to a seperate github project and installed on both the front end and back end applications in order to share the common code of the project.